 Whole-body hypothermia, with a consequent core temperature elevation, further induces vasodilatation via a hypothalamic-induced decrease in sympathetic tone.
 Vasodilatation is also produced by axonal reflexes and reflexes that change the vasomotor balance.

-6. It assists in resolution of inflammatory infiltrates, edema and exudates.
+6. It assists in the resolution of inflammatory infiltrates, edema and exudates.

 The increased peripheral circulation provides the transport needed to help evacuate the edema which can help end inflammation, decrease pain and help speed healing.